 Each school has different timetables depending on the format of the course.
 There are intensive and part-time DELTA module options.
 Have a look at the calendar of DELTA Module start dates.

 Cambridge DELTA Modules Online: Course Providers Dates, Formats and Fees

-The aim of the Delta is to build on and deepen your pre-existing English teaching knowledge, making you a more well-rounded teacher, and furthering your career prospects.
-Delta has three, separate yet interlinking Modules, outlined briefly below.
+The aim of the DELTA is to build on and deepen your pre-existing English teaching knowledge, making you a more well-rounded teacher, and furthering your career prospects.
+The DELTA has three, separate yet interlinking Modules, outlined briefly below.

 DELTA Module 1 Online